-In rare cases, a kidney may be removed from an otherwise healthy individual with a kidney-specific disorder who indicate that they wish to donate their kidney to someone awaiting kidney transplantation.
+In rare cases, when a kidney is required to be removed from an otherwise healthy individual with a kidney-specific disorder (eg. a small tumor) and the kidney is otherwise, the patient may indicate a wish to donate that kidney to someone awaiting kidney transplantation.
 Examples include kidneys with small tumours, cysts, scarred or blocked ureters, and occasionally kidneys with vascular aneurysms.
 Once removed, such kidneys can be repaired and-instead of returning the kidney to the patient, who has consented to its removal and donation-they can be offered to patients on the deceased donor waiting list according to the state-based allocation algorithm.
 Patients who are offered this type of kidney should be informed, counselled, and consent to the risks and benefits of receiving this organ before transplantation proceeds.
+These patients are flagged in OrganMatch as "willing to accept TRK"